 Islands in the Gulf of Nicoya

-Chira Island is the second largest island of Costa Rica (Cocos Island is bigger).
+Chira Island is the second largest island of Costa Rica (only Cocos Island is bigger).
 Around 3500 inhabitants live there on fishing, subsistency farming or work on the salinas, where salt is extracted from sea water.
 These salt pans are popular with roseate spoonbills and other wading birds.
 Isla Chira is bisected by a large estuary at the east leading into a canal through vast mangrove swamps.

 By now there are only few accommodations on the island.
 From Puntarenas a daily boat goes to Isla Chira from the fish market.
 You can also hire a boat from Pájaros or San Pablo.